zer0cache/matic-docs/docs/faq/technical-faqs.md

 ```

-Then start Heimdall services again.
+Then, start the Heimdall services again.

 ### 5. From where do I create the API key?